-A long term or short term disability insurer has a contract that outlines the rights and obligations of both parties.
+A long term or short term disability claim with an insurer has a contract that outlines the rights and obligations of both parties.
 Every contract is different and provides different benefits and procedures that must be followed.

 Generally speaking, the disabled person must cooperate by communicating with their insurer regarding their treatment and recovery status.
 The insurer must consider the evidence presented and explain their decision-making process to the insured.

 A claim for bad faith arises from the relationship between a disabled person and their insurer – but it is not a part of the wording of the contract.
 An insured person will not find a section in their policy called ‘bad faith’.
 It is also known as ‘aggravated damages’ or ‘punitive damages,’ but those sections will not be found in the contract either.